jyflau49/akamai-wrapper-pub/README.md

   - `search-group` - Search for groups by name
   - `list-properties` - List all properties with version info
   - `download-property` - Download property rules to JSON
+  - `download-properties` - Download all property rules to JSON files

 ## Installation